researchx/projects/README.md

 ## Welcome to Researchx

-Devoted to the investigation of new concepts, Researchx is a site in development.
+Researchx investigates new concepts, Our site is currently in development.

-Research Topics
+Topics
+-ZPE
+-Digital Simulation
+-Alternative Education
 -Algorithms
--Artificial Intelligence
+-AI
 -Systems
+-Intentionality